PostHog/posthog.com/contents/handbook/people/hiring-process/index.md

 #### Social referral

-The [Getting started for interviewers page](https://www.notion.so/Getting-Started-for-Interviewers-4b6bd7cc94834e1ebe8d63345030696f) makes it super easy to share referrals and track their applications as a social referral throughout the interview process.
+Refer someone you know on the <PrivateLink url="https://app.ashbyhq.com/referrals/direct/">Ashby referral page</PrivateLink> by clicking the _Refer_ button.
+You'll need their resume to submit them.

 If you have other referrals in your network (e.g. 2nd degree connections), who have either applied or might be relevant for us to reach out to, this also counts as a social referral.

 The referral bonus for social referrals is $500, and we again match any amount you choose to give this to charity.